intjelic/python-sfml/doc/source/download.rst

 Linux and Mac OSX
 ^^^^^^^^^^^^^^^^^
-In order to compile, you'll need the Python developement files.
+In order to compile, you'll need the Python development files.

 To build the bindings for Python, type::